camunda/camunda-docs/versioned_docs/version-8.0/guides/migrating-from-camunda-platform-7/conceptual-differences.md

 - Java
 - Spring Boot
 - Camunda Spring Boot Starter with embedded engine
-- Glue code implemented in Java Delegates (being Spring beans)
+- Glue code implemented in Java delegates (being Spring beans)

 This is visualized on the lefthand side of the picture below.
 With Camunda Platform 8, a comparable process solution would look like the righthand side of the picture and leverage: